Obstetrician Gynecologist

 I'm pregnant and just read online that pooping during delivery is pretty common.
 I find this horrifying and I'm already embarrassed that this will happen to me.
 Is it really that common?
 How long did it take for you to get used to all the body fluids

-Asked by Marey (NY) over 11 years ago
+Asked by Marey (NY) about 12 years ago

 It is very common, so I'm afraid you'll just have to get over the embarrassment.
 Once you experience the delivery of a baby, you often lose a lot of the modesty you might have before you've experienced it.